What is the H-1B visa classification?

 The H-1B visa is available to Walgreens to hire, on a temporary basis, qualified foreign workers.
 This visa currently has an overall limitation of six years, which includes any prior time the employee has spent working for other employers in the United States under H-1B and/or L-1 status.
 Walgreens will seek approval of this visa for those employees hired conditionally upon Walgreens effort to obtain approval of this visa classification.

-How does one qualify for an H-1B visa?
+How do I qualify for an H-1B visa?

 What steps are involved in the processing of an H-1B Petition?

-Preparation of the H-1B petition involves 2 steps:
+Preparation of the H-1B petition involves two steps: